Face coverings and the workplace

 The rules on face coverings encompass both legal requirements and government guidance.
 They have changed several times since the start of the Covid-19 pandemic and differ throughout the UK, but currently include the following:

 - Public transport.
 Face coverings are mandatory for travellers in England, Scotland, Wales and Northern Ireland.
+Transport workers are not required by law to wear masks while they are working, although they are advised to do so in situations where social distancing is difficult.

 - Aircraft.
 Face coverings are mandatory for passengers boarding aircraft in England, Scotland and Wales, whereas Northern Ireland recommends their use.